 Now that Valentine’s day is just around the corner, it seemed like a perfect time to publish this cheeky little guide.

-Are you single in Germany and curious about dating a local?
+Maybe you are single in Germany and curious about dating a local?
 Or perhaps you just spotted a German out in the wild.
 Now you are wondering about your next best move?
 Don’t stay clueless, my dear foreigner!

-So gather around, grab a Weizen and let me guide you on how to approach, woo and date a German. <3
+So gather around kids, grab a Weizen and let me guide you on how to approach, woo and date a German. <3

 Disclaimer: The following post contains obscene amounts of national stereotyping. 😉